SAP-samples/fiori-elements-fpm-exercises-codejam/chapters/07-formatting-via-cds-annotations/readme.md

 Interestingly, there are already some annotations in the `app/bookshop-ui/annotations.cds` file, which where added semi-automatically (we said "yes" to that) by the SAP Fiori Tools Application Generator (see [chapter 2](/chapters/02-create-fe-app/)).
 For the sake of learning however, we will delete these annotations now and rebuild them step by step, so we understand how they work.

-➡️ Replace the of `app/bookshop-ui/annotations.cds` file with the following code:
+➡️ Replace the contents of `app/bookshop-ui/annotations.cds` file with the following code:

 ```cds
 using CatalogService as service from '../../srv/cat-service';